 28. Man Bun Fade

 The man bun is one of the most popular looks for men with longer hair.
 It is stylish and cool and can be created with shoulder-length hair or longer.
 It is also one of the easiest updos to create, with little skill, and perfect for all hair textures.
-You can pair the man bun with a fade to give the man bun a fresh update.
+You can pair the man bun with a fade haircut to give the man bun a fresh update.
 Shortening the sides and back is a great way to achieve a fashion-forward and cool look.
 It will also remove weight from your hair and is practical.
 Now you can keep the hair out of your face and create a unique appearance.

 29. Crew Cut Fade